ghostFaceKillah/vslam/WORK-LOG.md

 Takes 0.04369s for 12 triangles
 Takes 0.4792s for 100 triangles

-In summary, cv2 has super destroyed my 'smart' jax implementation, by two orders of magnitude
+In summary, cv2 has super destroyed my 'smart' jax implementation, by two orders of magnitude.

 count  100.000000  100.000000
 mean     0.007035    0.000054